fusionbox/django-authtools/docs/views.rst

 Views
 =====

-.. currentmodule:: authuser.views
+.. currentmodule:: authtools.views

-django-authuser provides the following class-based views, intended to be *mostly* drop-in replacements for their :ref:`built-in
+django-authtools provides the following class-based views, intended to be *mostly* drop-in replacements for their :ref:`built-in
 <django:built-in-auth-views>` counterparts.